Dr Mohammad Shafiq

 Some universities may require additional entrance exams specific to their programs.
 Research specific requirements of your chosen universities to understand any additional tests needed.

 International students may face additional requirements, such as providing proof of financial support to cover tuition and living expenses.
 Additionally, some universities may require academic transcripts translated into English and immigration documentation.
-It's crucial to research and adhere to the specific requirements of your chosen universities well in advance of the application deadlines.
+It's crucial to research and adhere to your chosen universities' specific requirements well before the application deadlines.

 While the UK offers a world-class legal education, the associated costs can be significant.
 Tuition fees for law degrees in the UK vary considerably depending on several factors, including: